Thomas Massie KY-04

 Wikipedia

-Thomas Harold Massie (born January 13, 1971) is an American businessman, engineer, and politician.
+Thomas Harold Massie (born January 13, 1971) is an American politician.
 A member of the Republican Party, Massie has been the United States representative for Kentucky’s 4th congressional district since 2012.
 The district covers much of northeastern Kentucky, but is dominated by the Kentucky side of the Cincinnati area and Louisville‘s eastern suburbs.

 Before joining Congress, Massie was judge-executive of Lewis County, Kentucky, from 2011 to 2012.
 He also founded a startup company based in Massachusetts, where he previously studied at the Massachusetts Institute of Technology.[1]